 What To Do With Fresh Bell Peppers

 After harvesting peppers, what can you do with them?
-Thanks to their sweet, mild flavor, raw Bell peppers make a delicious snack either on their own or dipped in hummus.
+Thanks to their sweet, mild flavor, raw Bell peppers (like Pimentos) make a delicious snack either on their own or dipped in hummus.
 You can also make stuffed peppers with rice, meat, and other veggies, and roast them in the oven for a healthy lunch.
-And, they’re delicious in fajitas and stir-fries.
+And, they’re delicious in fajitas, stir-fries and shredded beef enchiladas.

 There’s no need to wash Bell peppers after harvesting them.
 Just wipe off any dirt and they’ll be ready to eat.